ntodd/Monkeybot/README.md

 To do list
 ===
+* Create a polling feature that could work using the following commands
+	/poll create foo				creates a new poll
+	/poll destroy foo				forces destruction of an old poll
+	/poll foo ends datetime			schedule an ending datetime for specified poll
+	/poll vote foo yes|no			vote in specified poll
+	/poll list						lists all current polls by name
+	/poll status foo				lists votes in specified poll
+	/poll username					list all polls created by specified user
+	/poll todo						show all polls you haven't voted in yet /poll help						displays quick list of commands and descriptions

 * Extract Kanye West VMA joke photos from here and either paste in the link to follow, or paste in the image itself
 	http://kanyegate.tumblr.com/random